-3.3 Annual Report
+3.4 Annual Report

-Section 29(1)(a) of the Video Recordings Act 1989 (as amended) provides that the Director of Film Classification "shall in each year prepare a report on his activities in the preceding year under the Video Recordings Act 1989 and the Censorship of Films Acts 1923 to 1970 and shall submit to the Minister, who shall cause copies thereof to be laid before each House of the Oireachtas.
+Section 29(1)(a) of the Video Recordings Act 1989 (as amended) provides that the Director of Film Classification shall in each year prepare a report on his activities in the preceding year under the Video Recordings Act 1989 and the Censorship of Films Acts 1923 to 1970 and shall submit to the Minister, who shall cause copies thereof to be laid before each House of the Oireachtas.

-The Annual Report of the Director of Film Classification 2016 will be submitted to the Minister by end June 2017 and the Department will arrange for copies in both Irish and English to be laid before the Houses of the Oireachtas.
+The Annual Report of the Director of Film Classification 2017 will be submitted to the Minister by end June 2018 and the Department will arrange for copies in both Irish and English to be laid before the Houses of the Oireachtas.

-3.4 Reporting Requirements - Annual Report
+3.5 Reporting Requirements - Annual Report

-In accordance with Appendix A of the 'Business & Financial Reporting' Annex to the Code of Practice for the Governance of State Bodies, the Annual Report should, inter alia, include:
+In accordance with Appendix A of the 'Business & Financial Reporting' Document in the Code of Practice for the Governance of State Bodies, the Annual Report should, inter alia, include:

-i.
-Noting that this Oversight Agreement has been reached with the Department of Justice and Equality and, in particular, indicating IFCO's level of compliance with the requirements of the Code of Practice for the Governance of State Bodies;

-- ii.
-Confirmation that an appropriate assessment of IFCO's principal risks, including a description of these risks, where appropriate and associated mitigation measures or strategies; - iii.
-Confirmation that IFCO is adhering to the relevant aspects of the Public Spending Code.
+- i.
+Confirmation that this Oversight Agreement has been reached with the Department of Justice and Equality and, in particular, indicating IFCO's level of compliance with the requirements of the Code of Practice for the Governance of State Bodies; - ii.
+Confirmation that an appropriate assessment of IFCO's principal risks has been carried out, including a description of these risks, where appropriate and associated mitigation measures or strategies; - iii.
+Confirmation that IFCO is adhering to the relevant aspects of the Public Spending Code; - iv.
+Confirmation that IFCO has complied with its obligations under tax law; and - v.
+A statement on the system of internal controls in IFCO, addressing each of the items listed in Appendix D of the 'Business and Financial Reporting' annex to the Code of Practice for the Governance of State Bodies.

-3.5 Internal Audit
+3.6 Internal Audit

 The Department's Internal Audit Unit provides support to IFCO in monitoring and reviewing the effectiveness of the Office's arrangements for governance, risk management and internal control.
-The audit work will be agreed between the Director and the Head of Internal Audit in the Department of Justice and Equality.
+Any audit work will be agreed between the Director and the Head of Internal Audit in the Department of Justice and Equality.
 The Audit Unit will, subject to resources, carry out the audits within an agreed timeframe.

-3.6 Audit and Risk Committee
+3.7 Audit and Risk Committee

-The Department of Justice and Equality's Audit Committee acts as the Audit and Risk Committee for IFCO.
-The role of the Committee is to provide sufficient oversight, ensuring that the interests of Government and other stakeholders are fully protected in relation to business and financial reporting and internal control.
+As IFCO falls under the Justice Vote (Vote 24), the Department's Audit Committee, subject to resources, supports IFCO in order to provide oversight, ensuring that the interests of Government and other stakeholders are protected in relation to business and financial reporting and internal control.

-3.7 Protected Disclosures
+3.8 Protected Disclosures